Kia Optima Plug-In Hybrid Insurance Rates

 Price estimates broken down by individual coverage:

-Rates are based on $500 physical damage insurance deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
-Estimates are averaged for all U.S. states and for different Optima Plug-In Hybrid trim levels.
+Includes $500 physical damage insurance deductibles, liability coverage up to 30/60, and includes both medical and uninsured motorist insurance.
+Estimates are averaged for all 50 U.S. states and Optima Plug-In Hybrid trim levels.

 Price Range from Low to High

-Using a middle-aged driver as an example, Kia Optima Plug-In Hybrid insurance prices range from as cheap as $494 for basic liability insurance to a much higher rate of $3,442 for a high-risk insurance policy.
+For a driver in their 40's, Kia Optima Plug-In Hybrid insurance prices range from as cheap as $494 for minimum levels of liability insurance to a high of $3,442 for a high-risk driver policy.

 Geographic Price Range

-Choosing to live in a large city has a significant impact on car insurance rates.
-More rural locations have fewer collision claims than densely populated cities.
-The price range example below illustrates how where you live affects insurance prices.
+Choosing to live in a large city can have significant affects on the price of auto insurance.
+More rural locations have fewer comprehensive and collision claims than cities with more traffic congestion.
+The diagram below illustrates how location helps determine insurance prices.

-The ranges above demonstrate why anyone shopping for car insurance should compare rates quotes for a targeted area and their own personal driving habits, rather than relying on average rates.
+The ranges above highlight why it is important to compare rates quotes for a targeted area and their own personal driving habits, instead of using averaged prices.

 Use the form below to get customized rates for your location.